ssanj/babyloncandle/posts/2015-09-16-the-most-important-criteria.md

 ---
-title: The Most Important Criteria.
+title: The Most Important Criteria
 author: sanjiv sahayam
 description: How to choose your next job.
 tags: culture, ideas, work